 Fitness to practise – referrals

-• When it comes to fitness to practise, our priority is to address the disparities we see in referrals by working with employers
+- When it comes to fitness to practise, our priority is to address the disparities we see in referrals from employers

-• We plan to refresh the data we have on employer referrals to equip our teams to have targeted discussions with employers to ensure there is no bias or unfairness in their decision making.
-This will help us to identify barriers and challenges, as well as best practice to share.
+- We have refreshed the data we have on employer referrals and surveyed employers to understand their measures to mitigate against bias in referrals.
+Our teams are having targeted discussions with employers to identify barriers and challenges, as well as best practice to share.

 Fitness to practise – progression and adjudication of cases